keboola/website/_solutions/solutions.md

 - template: article-full
   block: article-full
   subheadline: According to <a href="https://hbr.org/2018/02/big-companies-are-embracing-analytics-but-most-still-dont-have-a-data-driven-culture">Hbr.org</a>
-  headline: DataDriven companies have 30% higher EBITDA!
+  headline: Data Driven companies have 30% higher EBITDA!
-  content: Aggregating data from internal dwh, external sources and bringing analytics
+  content: Aggregating data from internal data warehouse, external sources and bringing
-    driven behaviour into every department should be easy!
+    analytics driven behaviour into every department should be easy!
 That’s when our complex analytics solution comes in.
-Using Keboola data analytics platform companies have solved all kinds of challenges from dynamic pricing, KPI reportings available to whole company, same store predictions, predictive restocking, logistic in real time or enabling all departments to work on the same data at the same time.
+Using Keboola data analytics platform, companies have solved all kinds of challenges from dynamic pricing, KPI reporting available to the whole company, same store predictions, predictive restocking, logistics in real time or enabling all departments to work on the same data at the same time.
 - template: review
   block: review
   list: